bahmutov/ng-services/README.md

 # ng-services

-> Angular data services for apps that don't want Angular
+> Angular data services for apps that don't want to be Angular

 Loads list of Angular services from a bundle to run inside another framework.
 For example, let us load an async addition service that we have implemented in